-- The Applicant's ERD states there are no existing forested areas on or near the proposed LOC, and no clearing is currently anticipated. - The Applicant consulted with the Maryland Department of Natural Resources, Wildlife and Heritage Service (DNR-WHS), and DNR-WHS indicated that they have no official records for State or Federal listed, candidate, proposed, or rare plant or animal species within the project area and therefore has no specific concerns regarding potential impacts to such species or recommendations for protection measures and additional coordination is not required. - The Applicant coordinated with the US Fish and Wildlife Service (USFWS), which has determined there will be "no effect" on the Northern Long-eared Bat. - The Applicant intends to apply for the Pollinator-Friendly Solar Designation. - The Project does not contain a Tier II water body, nor is it in a Tier II catchment area. - The Applicant states that the site is entirely located within a DNR Focal Area. - The ERD states that the Project's impervious areas will be limited to those associated with equipment pads for mechanical and electrical equipment.
-However, access roads have also been proposed.
+- The Applicant's ERD states there are no existing forested areas on or near the proposed Limit Of Construction (LOC), and no clearing is currently anticipated.
+The Applicant has submitted the Forest Stand Delineation and Forest Conservation Plan for review and approval by the County. - The Applicant consulted with the Maryland Department of Natural Resources, Wildlife and Heritage Service (DNR-WHS), and DNR-WHS indicated that they have no official records for State or Federal listed, candidate, proposed, or rare plant or animal species within the project area and therefore has no specific concerns regarding potential impacts to such species or recommendations for protection measures and additional coordination is not required. - The Applicant coordinated with the US Fish and Wildlife Service (USFWS), which has determined there will be "no effect" on the Northern Long-eared Bat. - The Applicant intends to apply for the Pollinator-Friendly Solar Designation. - The Project does not contain a Tier II water body, and is not located within any Tier II catchment areas. - The Applicant states that the site is entirely located within a DNR Focal Area. - The ERD states that the Project's impervious areas will be limited to those associated with equipment pads for mechanical and electrical equipment.
+However, an access road has also been proposed.